loomnetwork/loom-sdk-documentation/docs/en/loomevents.md

 }
 ```

-The `rawRequest` and the `encodedData` are base64 encoded with a standard encoding.
+The `rawRequest` and the `encodedData` are base64 encoded with standard encoding.

 ## Subscribing via Redis

-By default the loom-sdk will only emit events to the log.
-To configure it to send it to a redis
-sorted set, add the following line to the loom.yaml config file.
+By default, the `loom-sdk` will only emit events to the log.
+To configure it to send it to a Redis sorted set, add the following line to the `loom.yaml` config file:

 ```
 EventDispatcherURI: "redis://localhost:6379"
 ```

-This will start emitting events to the redis server in a sorted set called `loomevents`.
+This will start emitting events to the Redis server in a sorted set called `loomevents`.
 Each event is added to the sorted set with the score being the blockchain height.

-## Subscribing via websockets
+## Subscribing via web sockets

 The Loom SDK query endpoint can be used to subscribe to the event stream as well.
-Here is sample subscription code using a command line and the [wscat](https://www.npmjs.com/package/wscat2) nodejs cli.
+Here is a sample subscription code using a command line and the [wscat](https://www.npmjs.com/package/wscat2) nodejs cli.

 ```
 $ cat command.json